GuyPeer11/ex0_introtogit/survey.md

-Favorite color:
+Favorite color: Blue
-Favorite food:
+Favorite food: Strawberries
-Favorite musician/band:
+Favorite musician/band: Daisuke Ishiwatari
-Favorite movie:
+Favorite movie: No Game No Life: Zero
-Requested grade in the course:
+Requested grade in the course: A well earned 100 of course